jaimeliew1/MasterThesis-TipDeflectionControl/Readme.txt

+This version is an adaptation of the tipdeflection IPC project.
+It is adapted to use RBM as the sensor input instead.

 This repository contains only the tools to perform the control design loop.
 The first steps are designing a continuous control transfer function to achieve performance and robust stability.
 This takes use of the modelled turbine system and the measured open loop plant response (the tip deflection spectrum).